MicrosoftDocs/winrt-api/windows.networking.proximity/proximitydevice.md

 You can create an instance of [ProximityDevice](proximitydevice.md) by using the [GetDefault](proximitydevice_getdefault.md) or [FromId](proximitydevice_fromid.md) static method.

 The [ProximityDevice](proximitydevice.md) class uses publish/subscribe semantics and is useful for advertising and receiving small blocks of data.
 For larger amounts of data, or for persistent communications, use the [PeerFinder](peerfinder.md) and [StreamSocket](../windows.networking.sockets/streamsocket_streamsocket.md) classes.
-For Windows Store app, publications and subscriptions are active only if the calling app is in the foreground.
+For UWP apps, publications and subscriptions are active only if the calling app is in the foreground.